Hierarchical Retrieval at Scale: Bridging Transparency and Efficiency: Introduction

-\ourmodel{} takes inspiration from the hierarchical retrieval literature, where tree organizers are built and navigated via calls to an LLM by cross-encoding queries and contexts~\citep{chen2023walking,sarthi2024raptor,edge2024local}.
+In this paper, we propose \ourmodel{}, a tree-based method where documents are organized and represented at various granular levels, offering coarse-to-fine representations, learned entirely end-to-end by optimizing for retrieval performance as the learning objective.
+These representations offer the flexibility to balance cost and utility.
+Rather than training separate models for each size, a single full-capacity tree is learned, and at inference one can simply choose a tree level, higher for richer longer embeddings, and lower for smaller coarser ones, so content can be encoded at different sizes to match available computational budget. \ourmodel{} takes inspiration from the hierarchical retrieval literature, where tree organizers are built and navigated via calls to an LLM by cross-encoding textual queries and contexts~\citep{chen2023walking,sarthi2024raptor,edge2024local}.
 Such retrievers have the advantage of preserving the existing organization of the data, such as document divisions and entity relationships, and grouping documents semantically into a readable tree organization.
-However, their reliance on LLMs make them slow and expensive to train and run, hence impractical even for medium-size text corpora.
+However, their reliance on LLMs makes them slow and expensive to train and run, hence impractical even for medium-size text corpora.
 In contrast, \ourmodel{} is designed to operate entirely on embeddings, eliminating the need for LLM calls during both construction and navigation.

-Figure~\ref{fig:tree-training} shows a schematic of our approach. \ourmodel{} first converts reference document snippets into a embedding using a standard encoder, such as BGE~\cite{xiao-bge}, BERT~\cite{devlin2019-bert}, ModernBERT~\cite{warner2024modernBERT}, or LongFormer~\cite{beltagy2020longformer}.
-It then uses these representations to learn end-to-end a binary tree structure by optimizing directly the retrieval objective, making use of the query-context supervision available from most datasets.
-This is achieved by learning the parameters of a routing function at each internal node of the tree, such that positive query-context pairs are routed similarly through it.
+Figure~\ref{fig:architecture} shows a schematic of our approach for document retrieval. \ourmodel{} first converts items (i.e., queries and references) into an embedding using a standard encoder, such as BERT ~\citep{devlin2019-bert} for text and DINOv2 ~\citep{oquab2023dinov2} for images.
+It then uses these representations to learn a binary tree structure end-to-end by optimizing directly the retrieval objective, making use of the query-reference supervision available from most datasets.
+This is achieved by learning the parameters of a routing function at each internal node of the tree, such that positive query-reference pairs are routed similarly through it.